Black History Month: African Americans and the Arts

 A key element of Lakewood's Community Dialogue on Race, Equity, Diversity and Inclusion is celebrating the diversity of cultures in our community.

-On behalf of the Lakewood City Council, Mayor Steve Croft has issued a proclamation in recognition of Black History Month, available on this page.
+On behalf of the Lakewood City Council, Mayor Ariel Pe has issued a proclamation in recognition of Black History Month, available on this page.

 Origins of Black History Month